December 4, 2025 (6mo ago) — last updated May 13, 2026 (1mo ago)

 Introduction

-Customer engagement is the ongoing relationship you build with your customers.
-It’s more than a single purchase: it’s creating meaningful experiences that foster loyalty and turn everyday buyers into enthusiastic advocates for your brand.
+Customer engagement is the ongoing relationship you build with customers.
+It goes beyond a single purchase: it’s about creating meaningful experiences that encourage repeat business and turn buyers into advocates.
+The most effective engagement is proactive—anticipating needs, solving problems quickly, and making customers feel seen and valued.

 Defining Customer Engagement Beyond the Buzzwords